dverdin/writings/2018-Hackathon-report.md

 ## Desirable future application design

  - all the code should be testable, with both unit tests on modules and functional tests on features
  - the code should expose several interfaces: REST, web, CLI, mail.
-SOAP could be deprecated once a REST interface is complete.
+SOAP could be deprecated once a REST interface implements at least the same set of features.
  - all Sympa executables (being daemons, web process or command line) should make use of a business object layer which should be independant from the persistance layer.
  - Reminder: during last year hackathon, we already agreed on using the following technologies:
    - [Dancer2](https://metacpan.org/pod/Dancer2) for the REST API implementation,